Skip to content

 A concrete example

-Suppose the Ravens beat the Bengals 31-17 in Week 5 in Cincinnati.
+Suppose Lamar Jackson and the Ravens beat Joe Burrow's Bengals 31-17 in Week 5 in Cincinnati.
 By Week 16, the same teams meet in Baltimore.
 The opener might list Ravens -6.
 The second-meeting effect plus home-field correction pulls fair value down to around -3.5 to -4.
 If the line lands at -6, the Bengals at +6 carry positive expected value before you have even looked at injury reports.
 The hidden information here is that the public anchored on the first result and bet accordingly.

 Familiarity hurts heavy favorites